Naked Hub emerges as WeWork’s main competitor in Asia

 That’s because today’s deal effectively unites two companies with a growing collection of co-working spaces in China and Southeast Asia.
 Naked Hub claims 21 spaces, most of which are in China but also Hong Kong and Vietnam.
 Five-year-old JustCo, meanwhile, has four spaces in Singapore and is in the process of opening centers in Thailand (Bangkok), Malaysia (Kuala Lumpur) and Indonesia (Jakarta) to gain a presence across Southeast Asia.

 In Asia, WeWork is currently operational in China, Hong Kong and India.
-Aside from its plan for Tokyo, the company is expected to land in Singapore soon based on job vacancies it is hiring for.
+Aside from its plan for Tokyo, the company is expected to land in Singapore soon based on job vacancies for which it is hiring.
 Overall, the company has a presence in 16 countries worldwide.

 Beyond an expanded territorial presence, the coming-together will also take Naked Hub-JustCo past a runrate of $100 million per year, Naked Group CEO Grant Horsfield said.